 Chambliss Amateur Achievement Award

-The Chambliss Amateur Achievement Award is for an achievement in astronomical research made by an amateur astronomer — that is, a person not employed in the field of astronomy in a professional capacity — and who is resident in North America.
+The Chambliss Amateur Achievement Award is presented for an achievement in astronomical research made by an amateur astronomer — that is, a person not employed in the field of astronomy in a professional capacity — and who is resident in North America.
 The key factor in deciding the recipient will be that the work contributes to the advancement of the science of astronomy.
 The award consists of a silver medal.

-2024 - Dan Caseldan
+2024 - Dan Caselden

 For his outstanding participation in the Backyard Worlds citizen science projects, including pioneering the application of machine learning to solar neighborhood ultracool dwarf searches.